 Ingredients (Makes approximately 20 cookies)

-2-3 tbsp butter/coconut oil , @ room temperature
+2-3 tablespoon butter/coconut oil , @ room temperature

 - Take both the flours in a bowl, add coconut oil/butter and rub it into the flour.
 Add cumin seeds, sesame seeds, pepper powder, kasuri methi and salt and mix well.